Logo

 cp -R -p fileori filecopy

-You can combine text file into 1 using cat
+You can combine text or binary files into 1 using cat

 cat *.txt > combined.txt